GORS logo

 From the moment I joined DfT, GORS has been an important part of my professional life.
 As part of a relatively small group of OR analysts in DfT, access to the wider GORS family was a real asset, from finding out how other analysts had tackled problems and used different techniques to creating a wider network of colleagues to meet and catch up with at seminars, conferences and social events.

 I have also been actively involved in many aspects of GORS, which is dependent on volunteers.
 Over the years I have contributed to recruitment, events and training, and most recently professional development, by organising a career development programme.
-There are many opportunities for volunteering, and also for sharing work and best practise across GORS by presenting at the GORS conference and topical seminars which are held regularly.
+There are many opportunities for volunteering, and also for sharing work and best practice across GORS by presenting at the GORS conference and topical seminars which are held regularly.